Brand awareness is a term that’s thrown around a lot in the marketing community, but what does it actually mean? And how can it be measured?

-Simply put, a brand tracker is a tool that helps measure the success of your campaigns.
-Essentially, it helps make sure that your campaigns are actually doing what you want them to: increasing awareness.
+Essentially, brand tracking software is a brand marketing tool that helps measure the success of your campaigns via important brand KPIs.
+It allows you to make sure your campaigns are actually doing what you want them to — increasing brand awareness.

 Why Track Brand Awareness?

 First, let’s discuss why it’s so important to track the performance of brand awareness campaigns.
 After all, there are easier things to track — so why go through all the trouble of trying to nail down awareness specifically?

 While some might think that seeing increased traffic to your website and/or increased sales is enough to call it a win, others know that brand awareness is about more than just profit — it’s about consumer perception.

 Brand awareness doesn’t just refer to how aware people are of your brand.
 It also relates to important topics like your reputation, perception, market niche, and more.
 Your brand is competing with dozens — if not hundreds — of similar brands, both online and offline.
 Your brand awareness levels let you know if you stand out from the crowd and whether your marketing activities have been successful.

 What are some additional benefits of tracking brand awareness?